mcguile/thesis/README.md

         - To prevent Ant moving away from goal, the nearest move to goal is chosen if there is a tie in distance to desired position

 TODO
-determine communication to decide what moves first
+bug exists where ant can climb insect during swarm (seen it climb beetle) (maybe other insects can do the same) determine communication to decide what moves first